 At LivHOME, my team and I helped Simon learn new ways to engage with his mother, leading to more productive and positive outcomes.
 With our support, he was able to decipher what his mother wanted and what was getting in the way of her accepting help.
 Together we worked out a solution so that he could connect with his mother in a way that reduced the level of conflict and aggravation.
 The result: his mom got the care she needed, and together they were able to interact in a much less contentious manner.

-On this blog, I’ll share the valuable lessons I’ve learned during 30-plus years of experience caring for my own aging parents and managing elder care services for seniors.
+On this blog, I’ll share the valuable lessons I’ve learned during 30-plus years of experience caring for my own aging parents and managing professional care services for seniors.
 Through it, I’ll bring you the answers and insights you need into what, exactly, your aging parent, friend or relative is experiencing and how you can react.
 I’ll help you understand topics such as:

 - Role changes.
 How to care for and ensure your aging parents’ safety.